java-json-tools/json-patch/README.md

 ## Read me first

-The license of this project is LGPLv3 or later.
-See file src/main/resources/LICENSE for the full text.
+This project, as of version 1.4, is licensed under both LGPLv3 and ASL 2.0.
+See file LICENSE for more details.
+Versions 1.3 and lower are licensed under LGPLv3 only.

+**Note the "L" in "LGPL".
+LGPL AND GPL ARE QUITE DIFFERENT!**

 ## What this is